-Mr. Wilson also reported that the annual tree trimming in the DPH will start now that the bird nesting season has concluded and that the balcony on the OCSEC boat house structure has been scheduled for removal.
+Mr. Wilson also reported that the annual tree trimming in DPH will start now that the bird nesting season has ended, and the removal of the balcony on the OCSEC boat house structure has been scheduled.

--Comments/Questions from Committee Members or Attendees: Darcie Harris asked that the Supervisor to comment on the DPHP Tenant Agreement clause regarding “slander” as a justification for the DPHP to revoke a boaters slip rights.
-The Supervisor responded that the County cannot dictate the terms of the contract between DPHP and their tenants and that in her opinion it is a non-issue as the legal threshold of “slander” is difficult to achieve.
-Alyssa Napuri, Supervisor Foley’s Deputy Chief of Staff indicated she would provide the Committee a link to the civil code regarding slander to be reflected in the minutes.
+-Comments/Questions from Committee Members or Attendees: Darcie Harris asked that the Supervisor to comment on the Marina at Dana Point’s new Slip License Agreement (SLA), which includes a clause regarding “slander” as a justification for DPHP to revoke a boaters slip rights.
+The Supervisor responded that the County cannot dictate the terms of the contract between DPHP and their tenants, and in her view, it is a non-issue, as the legal threshold “slander for proving slander is quite high.
+She emphasized that the clause aims to discourage unfounded personal attacks on DPHP staff

+Alyssa Napuri, Supervisor Foley’s Deputy Chief of Staff, indicated she would provide the Committee a link to the civil code regarding slander to be reflected in the minutes.
 The link is: https://casetext.com/statute/california-codes/california-civil-code/division-1-persons/part-2-personal-rights/section-46-slander-defined.

-The DPHP representatives, Susan Lieb and Kelly Rinderknecht responded by saying that the clause was incorporated into the slip agreement to primarily discourage social media posts by slip holders that are disparaging to DPHP operations and personal attacks on staff that have no merit and that it is similar to Rule 25 that is in the legacy slip agreement.
+DPHP representatives Susan Lieb and Kelly Rinderknecht explained that the clause was incorporated into the SLA to primarily to discourage tenants from making disparaging social media posts about DPHP operations or engaging in unfounded personal attacks on staff.
+They noted the clause was similar to Rule 25 in the legacy slip license agreement.

 Ms. Harris asked that DPHP provide clarity regarding what is not appropriate behavior by a tenant with respect to slander.
 She also expressed the opinion that the slander clause needlessly exacerbates an already tense relationship between DPHP and their tenants.
-She also felt that many boater issues brought to the committee have not been acted on and that she wanted this reflected in the minutes.
+Additionally, she felt that many boater issues brought to the committee have not been adequately addressed, and she wanted this concern be to reflected in the minutes.

 Bob Langan adjourned the meeting at 6:25 p.m. after a motion, second and committee vote for adjournment passed.
 Next meeting scheduled for 12/4/24.
 The November meeting has been canceled due to the election.